Frozen vegetables: Nutrition

-A 1997 study performed by the University of Illinois, 2007 study performed by University of California - Davis and a 2003 Austrian study support that canned or frozen produce has no substantial nutritional difference not attributable to the presence of added salt, syrup or other flavouring, and in fact suggest that canned or frozen produce is nutritionally superior because of the very rapid deterioration of nutrients in fresh produce.
+A 1997 study performed by the University of Illinois, 2007 study performed by University of California – Davis and a 2003 Austrian study support that canned or frozen produce has no substantial nutritional difference not attributable to the presence of added salt, syrup or other flavouring.
+In fact, these studies suggest that canned or frozen produce is nutritionally superior because of the very rapid deterioration of nutrients in fresh produce.
+A 2014 study which looks at both nutrition and cost provides the same conclusion about nutrition, but also that canned vegetables are consistently cheaper than frozen and fresh vegetables.

 An advantage that frozen vegetables have over canned is that many brands contain little or no added salt because the freezing process by itself is able to stop bacterial growth.
 However, many canned vegetable brands with little or no sodium have become available and many frozen brands do have salt added for more flavour.
+Low-sodium cans used to be more expensive, but the price gap has been narrowing.